Exchange Hub

 Support Young People in Their Next Best Step!

-Form the Future CIC, invite you to their 30-minute Opening Doors webinar to find out more about how you can make a real difference to young people’s futures, whilst strengthening and diversifying talent pipelines across our region.
-Discover:
+Form the Future CIC invites you to its 30-minute Opening Doors webinar to find out more about how you can make a real difference to young people’s futures, whilst strengthening and diversifying talent pipelines across our region.

 Whether you’re new to youth engagement or looking to deepen your organisation’s involvement, this session will offer practical next steps and real examples of how you can get involved.